2. The engine won’t crank (and the accessories and lights are off)

 Cold cranking amps (CCA) refers to the amount of power needed to start a cold engine.
 The colder the engine, the more power required to start it.
 If you live in a cold climate, you will need a battery that can generate enough CCA to always start your engine.
 For more advice, you can call the NRMA motoring advice team on 13 11 22, Monday 8.30am to 5pm.

-If you’re stuck, or would prefer to have the job done for you, call 1300 726 751 for NRMA batteries, 24 hours a day, 7 days a week.
+If you’re stuck, or would prefer to have the job done for you, call 1300 726 751 or book online - 24 hours a day, 7 days a week.
 We’ll come to you, usually within the hour, to deliver and fit a new battery to your car at home, work or the roadside.